-The subjects MATH2009 Engineering Mathematics 2 and MATH2019 Engineering Mathematics 2CE are servicing subjects for some Engineering and Applied Science courses and are not available for students in the Science course.
+The subjects MATH2009 Engineering Mathematics 2, MATH2019 Engineering Mathematics 2CE and MATH2031 Mathematics 2CH are servicing subjects for some Engineering courses and are not available for students in the Science course.
 The subject MATH2079 is only available in the Aviation Course.
 The subject MATH2021 is available for students in the Science course who wish to take only one Level II Mathematics subject.
-It may be followed only by the Level III subject MATH3021 Mathematics 3.